 Lucy discovered that Shaw had taken a line of credit out against the house in 2005 and owed five hundred thousand dollars to the bank.
 The agent, Verne Olson, believed that Shaw might have earned a hefty amount from the sale of his last book, but Lucy informed him that he was not going to get a return for at least six months.
 Without any credit in Shaw’s account, the bank might have to put his house on sale in two weeks.
 It was the point that demanded a sacrifice from Lucy.

 Lucy knew how much the house meant to Shaw.
 His late wife lived in it, and Shaw wrote all his stories under the roof.
 Understanding the importance of the property, Lucy made a deal with Jack Sinclair.
 She sold her publishing house to Sinclair publishing.
-Anyways, Lucy had discovered that her father had no real legacy at all, and it was all a fluke.
+Anyways, Lucy had discovered that her father had no real legacy at all, and it was all fake.
 Instead of continuing her father’s lie, she decided to sow the seeds of her own truth.

 Harris Shaw died peacefully in his sleep.
 Before leaving, he left a note for Lucy Stanbridge on his typewriter.
 The letter and a mysterious key led to Shaw’s attic.
 He kept all of his unpublished manuscripts from the previous 40 years.
 Lucy always wanted to become an editor, and Shaw felt that.
 He left his life’s work for her to help transform her dreams into reality.